evangoad/devenv/FORKING.md

 ## Fork button

-Fork this repo by cilcking the "Fork" button in the upper right hand corner of this page in github.
+Fork this repo by clicking the "Fork" button in the upper right hand corner of this github page.

 ## Edit [install.sh](install.sh), [README.md](README.md), and [FORKING.md](FORKING.md)